DevOps-Gilde/S2_Docs_GitHubActions/03_SetupInfrastructure.md

 ```YAML
     runs-on: ubuntu-latest
 ```

+The step named "debug secrets" is already implemented for you.
+It's mere purpose is to output the secrets you specified before.
+Sounds easy but already the additional command `| sed...` indicates it is tricky.
+First why is that.
+Just outputting the value would just give asteriks such as `***` instead of the expected value.
+GitHub knows that you are outputting something sensitive via `echo` and will mask the value. `| sed` takes the `echo` output and changes it.
+Due to that GitHub is not masking the value anymore.
+The regular expression behind the `sed` command adds a space after every letter so that the changed value is still readable for us human beings.
+The displayed value for the secret `RG` will be then for instance `w s - d e v o p s` instead of `ws-devops`.

 Now we have to ensure to login to our azure subscription with our service princial.
 This time we have to implement an entire step.
 Replace the placeholder `<TODO Azure Login Step>`as follows and we will discuss the code in more detail afterwards:
 ```YAML